 Postdoctoral researcher in digital methods, bridging gaps between computational techniques and humanities interpretative practice to analyze online (mis)information.

-PhD researcher on the Flanders AI research programme, using hybrid techniques to build intelligent agents that can hold meaningful conversations with humans.
+Postdoctoral researcher using neuro-symbolic techniques to build intelligent agents that can hold meaningful conversations with humans.

 Jonas DoumenKU Leuven